austinrtn/nvim-config/README.md

 # Neovim Configuration

-Personal Neovim configuration with a focus on Zig development and efficient navigation.
+Personal Neovim configuration with a focus on Zig development, efficient navigation, and Obsidian-like markdown editing.

 ## Special Features